Arteriosclerosis is defined by thickening and loss of elasticity of the arterial walls.

-- progressively enlarge: causing critical stenosis and ischaemia
+- progressively enlarge: causing critical stenosis and ischemia

-- ulcerate or rupture (leads to thrombus formation): causing critical ischaemia, total occlusion with infarction, or distal embolism
+- ulcerate or rupture (leads to thrombus formation): causing critical ischemia, total occlusion with infarction, or distal embolism

-- undergo haemorrhage: causing plaque expansion or rupture
+- undergo hemorrhage: causing plaque expansion or rupture

 - cause pressure atrophy of underlying media: causing aneurysmal dilatation